 Jen started her career in 2000 as a sales graduate for anemone Systems, a growing entrepreneurial technology business in Oxford. once seven years, associated an upward flight to management, she rapt to big apple as vice chairman of Scottish Development International’s money services team.

 This position targeted on promoting Scotland’s money services sector still as supporting MSP and government official visits to the USA.
 On her come she visited work for RBS, and was promoted to chair of the RBS Langobard CSR board and director of origination with Langobard quality Finance.

 Jason has seen first-hand the profit to veterans UN agency attend Men’s Shed, found out to present men an area to return along to figure on comes.
 He initiates and supports interested people and native teams begin their own sheds.
-There square measure currently thirty two active men’s sheds across twenty two regions of European country.
+There square measure currently thirty-two active men’s sheds across twenty-two regions of a European country.